 CIS 1303 PC Maintenance

-This course is designed to prepare individuals to troubleshoot, build, personal computers. and repair workstations, printers, and other computer peripherals.
-The student will also learn to install, debug, diagnose, software and repair problems associated with PCs.
+This course is designed to prepare individuals to troubleshoot, build, and repair personal computers, workstations, printers, and other computer peripherals.
+The student will also learn to install, debug, diagnose, and repair software problems associated with PCs.